sketchplugins/plugin-directory/README.md

 - [Overrides Manager](https://github.com/ozgurgunes/Sketch-Overrides-Manager), by Ozgur Gunes: A Sketch plugin which makes managing overrides easier.
 - [P5 Sketchplugin](https://github.com/jacopocolo/p5-sketchplugin), by Jacopo Colò: A plugin for using p5.js code inside Sketch
 - [Paddit](https://github.com/franklymrshankly/Paddit), by Jonathan Tran: Inspired by Falkeyn's Modulizer, a Sketch plugin that adjusts a group's background to the content with padding.
-- [Paddy](https://github.com/dwilliames/paddy-sketch-plugin), by David Williames: Automated padding, spacing and alignment for your Sketch layers
 - [Page Export](https://github.com/charliecm/sketch-page-export), by Charlie Chao: A simple Sketch plugin for exporting page(s).
 - [PaintCode Code Generator](https://www.paintcodeapp.com/sketch), by PixelCut: Convert your Sketch drawings into Swift or Objective-C
 - [Palette Cleanser](https://github.com/proteanstudio/sketch-palette-cleanser), by Protean Studio: Get a full rundown of the colors you're using in your Sketch document.